SuranSandeepa/Online-Library-Management-System/README.md

 # Online-Library-Management-System
 ASP.NET with C#.
-MS SQL Server as Database.
+MS SQL Server as Database